Understanding SOC 2 in the Microsoft 365 Context

 Availability

-The Availability criterion ensures that systems are available for operation and use as committed.
-Microsoft 365's cloud SLAs, redundancy architecture, and disaster recovery capabilities provide strong foundations, but you must also demonstrate your organizational processes for incident management, capacity planning, and business continuity.
+The Availability criterion ensures that systems are ready for operation and use as promised.
+Microsoft 365's cloud SLAs, redundancy architecture, and disaster recovery features provide a solid foundation.
+To meet this criterion, you must also demonstrate your organizational processes in these areas:

 Processing Integrity

 Processing Integrity ensures that system processing is complete, valid, accurate, and timely.
-This criterion is particularly relevant for organizations that process transactions or transform data on behalf of clients.
-Microsoft 365 workflow tools, versioning, and audit trails support this criterion.
+This is especially important for organizations that handle transactions or transform data for clients.

 Confidentiality